brocaar/chirpstack-docs/content/guides/troubleshooting/gateway.md

 What we see in this log:

-* `localhost.34268 > localhost.1700`: packet sent from the packet-forwarder to the LoRa Gateway Bridge
+* `localhost.34268 > localhost.1700`: packet sent from the packet-forwarder to the ChirpStack Gateway Bridge
-* `localhost.1700 > localhost.34268`: packet sent from the LoRa Gateway Bridge to the packet-forwarder
+* `localhost.1700 > localhost.34268`: packet sent from the ChirpStack Gateway Bridge to the Packet Forwarder

 ### No tcpdump output?

-When `tcpdump` does not show anything, then likely the packet-forwarder on the gateway is not running, or the packet-forwarder is misconfigured.
+When `tcpdump` does not show anything, then likely the Packet Forwarder on the gateway is not running, or the Packet Forwarder is misconfigured.

-Inspect the `local_conf.json` of the packet-forwarder running on your gateway.
+Inspect the `local_conf.json` of the Packet Forwarder running on your gateway.
 You might need to refer to your gateway manual to find out where you can locate this file.
 This file could contain the following content: